-The U.S. standard railroad gauge derives directly from the width of Imperial Roman war chariots.
+The standard U.S. railroad gauge is similar in width to the wheel spacing of Roman chariots.

 Here is a look into the corporate mind that is very interesting, educational, historical, completely true, and hysterical all at the same time: